Vegetttaaa/Vegetttaaa/README.md

 Sup!
 Welcome to my profile✌
-What im doing?
+What am I doing?
 I'm begginer in programming, but everyday I'm working with Graphic Design, Video Editing and DTP.!

 <!---